-- 11. What information is needed to determine the eligibility of Deaf/Hard of Hearing? - All items listed in #8 above. - Grades and state or local assessment information. - Previous ARD/IEP documentation, as appropriate to the situation. - 12.
-Can a student be determined to meet the guidelines for the eligibility of Deaf/Hard of Hearing (DHH) and learning disabled (LD)? - No, if the learning disability is in the area of language development.
-It is typically difficult to determine that a language disorder is unrelated to hearing loss. - Yes, if the learning disability can be shown to be unrelated to the hearing loss, such as with a learning disability in the area of math calculation, but not math reasoning. - 13.
-When should a student be determined to meet the guidelines for the eligibility of Deaf Blind (DB)? - If the student meets the guidelines for the eligibility criteria for Deaf/Hard of Hearing (DHH) and Visual Impairment (VI, - If the student meets the guidelines for the eligibility criteria visual impairment (VI) and has a suspected hearing loss that cannot be demonstrated conclusively, but a certified speech-language pathologist indicates there is no speech at an age when speech would normally be expected, - If the student has documented hearing and visual losses that, if considered individually, may not meet the requirements for DHH or VI, but the combination of such losses adversely affects that student's educational performance, or - If the student has a documented medical diagnosis of a progressive medical condition that will result in concomitant hearing and visual losses that without special education intervention will adversely affect the student's educational performance. - 14.
-When does a student meet the guidelines for the eligibility of Deaf/Hard of Hearing (DHH)? - The federal definition of "hearing impairment" is, "when the loss of hearing, whether permanent or fluctuating, is so severe that it adversely affects educational performance but is not included in the definition of deafness."
-The federal definition of "deafness" is, "when the loss of hearing is so severe that the student is impaired in processing linguistic information through hearing with or without amplification, and the impairment adversely affects educational performance."
-When the documented hearing loss creates an educational need for special education and related services.
+- 11. What information is needed to determine the eligibility of auditory impairment? - All items listed in #8 above. - Grades and state or local assessment information. - Previous ARD/IEP documentation, as appropriate to the situation. - 12.
+Can a student be determined to meet the guidelines for the eligibility of auditory impairment (AI) and learning disabled (LD)? - No, if the learning disability is in the area of language development.
+It is typically very difficult to determine that a language disorder is unrelated to the hearing loss. - Yes, if the learning disability can be shown to be unrelated to the hearing losssuch as with a learning disability in the area of math calculation but not math reasoning. - 13.
+When should a student be determined to meet the guidelines for the eligibility of deaf blind (DB)? - If the student meets the guidelines for the eligibility criteria for auditory impairment (AI) and visual impairment (VI); - If the student meets the guidelines for the eligibility criteria visual impairment (VI) and has a suspected hearing loss that cannot be demonstrated conclusively, but a certified speech-language pathologist indicates there is no speech at an age when speech would normally be expected; - If the student has documented hearing and visual losses that, if considered individually, may not meet the requirements for AI or VI, but the combination of such losses adversely affects that student's educational performance; or - If the student has a documented medical diagnosis of a progressive medical condition that will result in concomitant hearing and visual losses that without special education intervention, will adversely affect the student's educational performance. - 14.
+When does a student meet the guidelines for the eligibility of auditory impairment (AI)? - When the loss of hearing, whether permanent or fluctuating, is so severe that it adversely affects educational performance but is not included in the definition of deafness.
+This is the federal definition for "hearing impairment."

-15. When does a student meet the guidelines for membership in the RDSPD?
+- When the loss of hearing is so severe that the student is impaired in processing linguistic information through hearing with or without amplification and the impairment adversely affects educational performance.
+This is the federal definition for "deafness." - When the documented hearing loss creates an educational need for special education and related services. - 15.
+When does a student meet the guidelines for membership in the RDSPD?

-When a student who is eligible as DHH has an educational need for services from a Teacher of the Deaf on a weekly (itinerant) or daily (site location) basis, the student meets the criteria for the RDSPD programming.
+When a student who is eligible as AI has an educational need for services from a teacher of the deaf on a weekly (itinerant) or daily (site location) basis.

-16. Can a student be determined to meet the guidelines for the eligibility of Deaf/Hard of Hearing (DHH) and not be a member of the RDSPD?
+16. Can a student be determined to meet the guidelines for the eligibility of auditory impairment (AI) and not be a member of the RDSPD?

 Yes.
-In this case, the documented hearing loss creates an educational need for special education and related services, and the needs of the student can be met by the local campus and district.
+In this case, the documented hearing loss creates an educational need for special education and related services and the needs of the student can be met by the local campus and district.

-17. Can a student have hearing loss or deafness and not be in special education?
+17. Can a student have a hearing loss or deafness and not be in special education?

 Yes.
 If there is no educational need for special education and/or related services, the student may not be referred to special education.
-If a student has been in special education and no longer exhibits an educational need for services, he/she can be dismissed from special education and/or the DHH eligibility may be removed.
-The Full Individual Evaluation must support the removal of DHH eligibility.
+If a student has been in special education and no longer exhibits an educational need for services, he/she can be dismissed from special education and/or the AI eligibility may be removed.
+The Full Individual Evaluation must support the removal of AI eligibility.
 The student continues to have a hearing loss and may receive accommodations through 504 services.